multigcs/LinuxCNC-RIO/plugins/interface_uart/README.md

 # Plugin: interface_uart

-communication interface - do not use for production
+communication interface - will not work with linuxcnc - only for testing !!!

+if you get it to work with linuxcnc - you are my hero :)
+   (maybe with USB - RPI serial direct ?)

 ```
 "interface": {